Policies - Privacy

 Does Multitone use Google analytics?

-This website uses Google Analytics to help analyse how users use the site.
+This website uses Google Analytics to help analyse how users use the site, for conversion tracking, and to help us improve our paid search activity.
 The tool uses “cookies,” which are text files placed on your computer, to collect standard Internet log information and visitor behaviour information in an anonymous form.
 The information generated by the cookie about your use of the website (including your IP address) is transmitted to Google.
 This information is then used to evaluate visitors’ use of the website and to compile statistical reports on website activity for Sterilab.

 We will never (and will not allow any third party to) use the statistical analytics tool to track or to collect any Personally Identifiable Information of visitors to our site.
 Google will not associate your IP address with any other data held by Google.
 Neither we nor Google will link, or seek to link, an IP address with the identity of a computer user.
 We will not associate any data gathered from this site with any Personally Identifiable Information from any source, unless you explicitly submit that information via a fill-in form on our website.